 Admittedly, the flight attendants do look at me a little funny when I insist on using my own cup, but most are appreciative of my efforts once I explain that I don’t want to use single-use plastic.
 And it almost always strikes up a good conversation with my seatmates!

-I found the above cup while shopping in Cannon Beach, my favorite little Oregon beach town (and a must-stop on this 20-stop Oregon Coast road trip).
+I found the above cup while shopping in Cannon Beach, my favorite little Oregon beach town.
 It bends to fit into my over-the-shoulder bag quite nicely (plus it makes me laugh).
 But I also carry another collapsible cup that lies flat and slips into my backpack:

-The Sea to Summit cup helped me avoid plastic on a 500-mile walk on the Camino de Santiago in Spain and it continues to help me stay plastic-free during trips to the famous food carts in Portland, Oregon!
-Cost: $11.95 at Sea to Summit or $19.17 on Amazon.
+The Sea to Summit cup also helped me avoid plastic on a 500-mile walk on the Camino de Santiago in Spain, and it continues to help me stay plastic-free during trips to the famous food carts in my hometown of Portland, Oregon!

 Half a trillion disposable cups are made each year.
 That’s 70 disposable cups for every person on the planet.